oelna/pokemon-slotmachine/README.md

 # pokemon-slotmachine
-A basic Javascript slotmachine with Pokemon characters and a budget.
+A basic Javascript slotmachine with shiny Pokemon characters and a budget.